zach-albia/learning-eff/docs/elementary/Prob1.md

 We can interpret our program in another way with the use of a *"fake"* or a _"mock"_ `println`--one that just checks if it got passed `"Hello World"`.
 We could even interpret `printHelloWorld` to print the line to a file, or write a smoke message in the sky with an autonomous drone given the right `println` function.

 What does Reader buy us?
 There is some extra cognitive overload here for sure.
 We've had to learn Reader when we could have just stuck to our second pass by just passing functions.
-We've gained *the ability and the concept* of a pure program, one that could be interpreted in many ways, one of which is useful for testing.
-What else did we gain?
+We've gained *the flexibility and the concept* of a pure program, one that could be interpreted in many ways, one of which is useful for testing.
+What else can we gain?

 ## The *Reader-Writer* way